 When I first had the idea for this story, I vastly underestimated how hard it would be to find couples who’ve been married for over 40 years.
 I started asking around within my circle of friends (hoping that their parents might qualify) and was quickly reminded that the statistics are no longer in favor of such long unions.
 That said, the people included below are in the very special percentage of women who’ve made love work long term.
 I don’t know if I’ve ever enjoyed working on a story more, or been more inspired by the wisdom and advice revealed.
 No matter how long you’ve been with your partner (or, if you’re like me and still looking for that special person) you’re sure to be inspired by the ideas below.
-Happy month of love!
+Happy Valentine’s Day!

 Selia Salgado, married to Albert Salgado for 48 years and counting:

 “You need to be friends first.
 And have trust in each other.
 Also to listen to each other.
 You have to always keep talking things out.
 It’s not always going to be sweet and sugary.
 There are going to be bumps along the line.
 You need to feel like there’s trust when you confide in each other — the good things, as well as the bad.

 We’ve been married almost 50 years.
 It seems like we almost think alike now.
 What I like, he likes, and vice versa.
 We’ve grown together to be… almost the same, one.
 Like God says.”